tnanami/PQN_vhdl/README.md

 # PQN_vhdl
-A simple VHDL implementation of the Piecewise Quadratic Neuron (PQN) model

 **Piecewise Quadratic Neuron (PQN) model** is a spiking neuron model designed to faithfully reproduce a variety of neuronal activities with limited computational cost.
 In addition, the PQN model is designed to support the efficient implementation on digital arithmetic circuits.